sudotrix/onprem-setup/istio/README.md

 echo ${INGRESS_PORT}

-- **To access your aplication externally paste bellow information**
+- **To access your aplication externally modify and paste bellow link into your browser**

 http://INGRESS_HOST:INGRESS_PORT/headers